dainv123/fasdeliv/README.md

 ![export](https://i.ibb.co/GMQtFCD/export.png)

-And in `import` function, after click the import button, the application will display an input used to import the sample file.
+And in the `import` function, after clicking the import button, the application will display an input used to import the sample file.
 After you import this file, the application will reload the page, displaying the screen configured in the file.

 ![import](https://i.ibb.co/5nvP56C/import.png)

 To edit employee information, you will have several main functions:
-* `Save` always available, save current state.
+* `Save` always available, save the current state.
 * `Undo` is an activity that brings the application to an earlier state with a jump of 1: S [n] → S [n-1] →… → S [1] → S [0].
 This means that you can only perform Undo when you are in S [i] state, with i> 0.
 * `Redo` is an activity that brings the application to a newer state with a step of 1: S [0] → S [1] →… → S [n-1] → S [n].
 This means that you can only perform Redo when you are in S [i] state with i <n.
 * `Drag-Drop` in this function, the application allows you to drag and drop the position of the input (in the personal information section) as you like.